ess-dmsc/python-nexus-utilities/README.md

 - `LOKI_example.py` - geometry example using a Mantid IDF for the LOKI instrument.
 It contains an example of using an `NXsolid_geometry` group to describe the shape of entire detector panels.

-- `SANS2D_NXlog_example.py` - demonstrates how one can use the new `NXevent_data` group and changes to `NXlog` to extract data for a specific time period from the file.
+- `SANS2D_NXlog_example.py` - demonstrates how one can use the `cue` datasets in the new `NXevent_data` group or in the updated `NXlog` to extract data for a specific time period from the file.

 ## Tools